-The #OurStoriesOurVoices national contest invites you to select a person, place, event, or thing in your community that other Canadians should know about.
+The #OurStoriesOurVoices national contest invites you to select a person, place, event, or object in your community that other Canadians should know about.
 Then, share your research and analysis in a creative format of your choosing.

 You will argue for the historical significance of your topic by connecting your local story to greater moments and movements in Canadian history and explaining why this story matters.